dmotz/trystero/README.md

 ### `getRelaySockets()`

-**(🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)** Returns an object of relay URL keys mapped to their WebSocket connections.
+**(🌊 BitTorrent, 🐦 Nostr, 📡 MQTT, 🔌 WebSocket relay only)** Returns an
+object of relay URL keys mapped to their WebSocket connections.
 This can be useful for determining the state of the user's connection to the relays and handling any connection failures.

 Example: